-"We Shall Remain" (first 51 minutes)
+- "We Shall Remain" (first 51 minutes) - online lectures and/or online documentaries see Canvas modules for links

-- Taylor, American Colonies, 159-199, 246-272; - Mavflower Compact: - William Bradford on the Pilgrims arrival at Plymouth; - John Winthrop, "Reasons to be Considered for Justifieinge the Plantation in New England"; - John Winthrop, "A Model of Christian Charity"; - John Cotton, "The Divine Right to Occupy the Land"; - Passenger lists from Virginia and New England; - Articles of agreement between the first settlers of Agawam (later Springfield), Massachusetts: - A letter from Massachusetts Bay; - Documents on Indian-white relations; - Katherine A. Grandjean, "New World Tempests: Environment, Security, and the Coming of the Pequot War," William and Mary Quarterly, 68:1 (January 2011); - Adam J. Hirsch, The Collison of Military Cultures in Seventeenth-Century New England," Journal of American History, 74:4 (March 1988); - William Penn advertises for colonists for Pennsylvania
+- Taylor, American Colonies, 159-199, 246-272; - Mayflower Compact; - William Bradford on the Pilgrims arrival at Plymouth; - John Winthrop, "Reasons to be Considered for Justifieinge the Plantation in New England"; - John Winthrop, "A Model of Christian Charity"; - John Cotton, "The Divine Right to Occupy the Land"; - Passenger lists from Virginia and New England; - Articles of agreement between the first settlers of Agawam (later Springfield), Massachusetts; - A letter from Massachusetts Bay; - Documents on Indian-white relations; - William Penn advertises for colonists for Pennsylvania; - Read ONE of the following:

+- Katherine A. Grandjean, "New World Tempests: Environment, Security, and the Coming of the Pequot War."
+William and Mary Quarterly, 68:1 (January 2011); - Adam J. Hirsch, The Collison of Military Cultures in Seventeenth-Century New England," Journal of American History, 74:4 (March 1988);